buckaroo-labs/sbsm/README.md

 * should not have more than one running instance, and
 * should maintain some kind of log that the user may wish to follow or tail.

-This code was used most recently for running a java program that dequeued message from a RabbitMQ server, but it really doesn't matter what the particular application is.
+This code was used most recently for running a java program that dequeued messages from a RabbitMQ server, but it really doesn't matter what the particular application is.

 There are probably better ways to do this, and I don't know if anyone else will find this useful, but I am posting it here mostly to demonstrate that I am not a total n00b with bash scripting.